-The HSE has developed a national policy on the standards and services to be provided to separated children seeking asylum.
-The policy seeks to achieve equity and equality of services to separated children seeking asylum vis a vis all children at risk and to ensure that there is no differentiation of care provision, care practices, care priorities, standards or protocols until the young person reaches 18 years.
+An equity of care principle applies to separated children, which affords them the same standard of care provision as any other child in care.
+Tusla is committed to maintaining equity and equality of services to separated children vis a vis all children at risk or in state care, and to ensuring that there is no differentiation of care provision, care practices, care priorities, standards or protocols until the young person reaches 18 years.

 Each separated child is allocated a child protection social worker, who is responsible for the development and implementation of an individualised statutory care plan for the child.
 They also supervise the standard of the child's placement and provide services and support to meet the child's needs.
 If the social work assessment indicates that applying for asylum in Ireland is in the child's best interest, the social worker assists with the application for refugee status in accordance with the Refugee Act, 1996.